connectall/ua-azure-builds/README.md

 1) It has been tested with 24 fields.
 2) Attached the tested field mapping in images section.
+3) Attached the api observation and jolt transformations in the docs section.

 Working Condition:
 - It can only query the created and modified records.